SEND

 Supporting Individual Needs

-The Bridge is a provision in the academy where pupils suffering from physical or mental health difficulties can be taught in a smaller setting.
+The Bridge is a provision in the academy where pupils living with physical or mental health needs can be taught in a smaller setting.
 Pupils working in The Bridge follow their normal timetable and work is provided by their subject teachers.

 We have eight learning support assistants and are in receipt of inclusion funding from the local authority to provide additional staffing which enables pupils with SEND to follow a full curriculum pathway in a mainstream setting.
 In addition to this we have used a temporary leadership allowance to work with pupils in the lowest ability groups running a rewards and recognition system which is bespoke to their class and more immediate than the whole school system.